GaraninR/Boostise/README.md

 Go to BoostiseFront and execute: dotnet run -project ./BoostiseFront/BoostiseFront.csproj --urls http://0.0.0.0:5044 Or
-You can run solution in VSCode via a Terminal task "Run Front"
+You can run the solution in VSCode via a Terminal task "Run Front"

 ## Testing

-Project has Smoke tests in MS Excel file Boostise_E2E_Smoke_TS.xlsx inside solution
+The project has Smoke tests in the MS Excel file Boostise_E2E_Smoke_TS.xlsx inside the solution

 ### API testing Postman/Newman